Open feedback in team retrospectives

 Feedback is not only modern and on everyone’s lips, it is actually very profitable for shared and individual services.
 Provided you use it correctly.

-For feedback to be constructive, it should follow a certain pattern (see Fiege, Muck & Schuler, 2014).
-The first step is that evaluation, This should include the following aspects:
+For feedback to be constructive, it should follow a specific pattern (cf. Fiege, Muck & Schuler, 2014).
+The first step is the evaluation.
+This should include the following aspects:

 If you keep that in mind, the collaboration is guaranteed to work better.
 Each team member has clear points of reference, can automatically prepare better and there is open feedback at the subject level.

-In order to always be up-to-date and take a step towards agility, such retrospectives should at best every 1 & #8211; Take place 2 weeks.
-Especially in an agile work environment, you often work in heterogeneous teams.
-For many, this is a challenge in working together.
-With the help of successful retrospectives and open feedback, heterogeneous teams act as an opportunity instead of a challenge.
+In order to always be up-to-date and take a step towards agility, such retrospectives should ideally take place every 1 - 2 weeks.
+Especially in an agile working environment, people often work in heterogeneous teams.
+This poses a challenge for many in terms of collaboration.
+With the help of successful retrospectives and open feedback, however, heterogeneous teams act as an opportunity rather than a challenge.

 Practical tips for open feedback